 Superstitions are of tremendous importance in some parts of India and in stories like The Holy Banyan Tree and The Tale of The Snake Charmer, the writers Bamacharan Mitra and Chandrasekhar Rath respectively explore superstitions associated with ghosts that live in trees and snake charmers who turn into snakes under the cover of night.

 As mentioned before, the anthology spans all genres of literature.
-There is the heart-breaking Rebati, the tale of a young girl’s yearning both love and education, who waits patiently for the man she has fallen in love with till her very last breath.
+There is the heart-breaking Rebati, the tale of a young girl, yearning for both love and education, who waits patiently for the man she has fallen in love with till her very last breath.

-In Manoj Das‘s Mrs. Crocodile, a young girl is dragged into a waterbody by a crocodile and mysteriously resurfaces ten years later, earning herself the nickname Mrs. Crocodile and the curiosity of a young man and a British professor.
-And her re
+In Manoj Das‘s Mrs Crocodile, a young girl is dragged into a waterbody by a crocodile and mysteriously resurfaces ten years later, earning herself the nickname Mrs Crocodile and the curiosity of a young man and a British professor.
+And the retelling of her life weaves a tale of surrealism and fantasy.

 Stories like Ghania Celebrates Ganesh Chaturthi carry a strong social message especially since it tackles a topic as sensitive as caste discrimination.